CyVerse-learning-materials/cyverse_mooc/step3.rst

 2. Familiarize with platform by hovering and clicking among the different
    options:

-   - a.
+     a.
 Use the search bar where you can search for anything in the Data, Apps, and Analyses panels.

-   - b.
+     b.
 Use the question bar to chat with CyVerse support.

-   - c.
+     c.
 Use the bag feature to organize items you want to download (e.g. like an online shopping cart).

-   - d.
+     d.
 Use notifications to see the history and status of analyses and data sharing, and other transactions.

 3. On the left-hand sidebar, click on the following to see what is available:

-   - a.
+     a.
 Home - Discovery Environment dashboard
-   - b.
+     b.
 Data - Interface to the Datastore including your personal and shared data
-   - c.
-Apps - Applications
+     c.
+Apps - Applications (including VICE interactive applications)
-   - d.
+     d.
 Analyses - Status and history of analysis jobs
-   - e.
-Cloud shell - Quicklaunch of a linux shell
+     e.
+Cloud shell - Quicklaunch of a Linux shell
-   - f.
+     f.
 Teams - Organize collaborators and sharing
-   - g.
+     g.
 Collections - Public collections of applications and data
-   - h.
+     h.
 Help - Help and support

 4. Go back to the Data menu and familiarize with the options:

-   - a.
+     a.
 Your home folder
-   - b.
+     b.
 "Shared with me" folder
-   - c.
+     c.
 "Community Data" folder
-   - d.
+     d.
 "Trash"

    .. admonition:: Try it!